avizway1/aws-projects/redis.md

-Amazon ElastiCache is a fully managed, in-memory caching service provided by Amazon Web Services (AWS).
-ElastiCache supports popular in-memory data stores such as Redis and Memcached, allowing you to easily deploy, manage, and scale caching solutions in the cloud.

-### Redis in Amazon ElastiCache:

-Redis is one of the supported in-memory data stores in Amazon ElastiCache.
-It is an open-source, advanced key-value store known for its high performance, flexibility, and rich feature set.
-Here are some advantages of using Amazon ElastiCache with Redis:

-1. **Managed Service:**
-   - ElastiCache is a fully managed service, meaning AWS takes care of operational tasks such as hardware provisioning, software patching, setup, and configuration.
-This allows you to focus on building and optimizing your applications.

-2. **Performance:**
-   - Redis is an in-memory data store, providing fast read and write operations.
-ElastiCache leverages the performance benefits of Redis, making it suitable for use cases that require low-latency access to frequently accessed data.

-3. **Caching:**
-   - ElastiCache with Redis is commonly used as a caching layer to store frequently accessed data, reducing the load on backend databases.
-This can significantly improve the overall performance of applications.

-4. **Security:**
-   - ElastiCache provides security features such as encryption in transit and at rest, ensuring that data is transmitted securely between clients and the cache cluster and stored securely on disk.

-5. **Integration with AWS Services:**
-   - ElastiCache integrates seamlessly with other AWS services, making it easy to incorporate caching into your AWS-based applications.
-For example, it can be used with Amazon RDS, Amazon EC2, and AWS Lambda.

-6. **Cost Optimization:**
-    - By using ElastiCache for caching, you can optimize costs by reducing the load on your primary databases, improving overall system efficiency.

-In summary, Amazon ElastiCache with Redis offers a fully managed and scalable caching solution that enhances the performance, availability, and security of your applications, especially those with high read and low-latency requirements.

-**'Install redis-cli in Amazon Linux 2'**

 1. **Installs the Extra Packages for Enterprise Linux (EPEL)**
    - Installs the Extra Packages for Enterprise Linux (EPEL) repository on an Amazon Linux system.
 EPEL provides additional software packages that are not included in the default Amazon Linux repositories.